TheInvisibleFoe/DPS-Lab-reports/exp3gmspec/report/main.typ

   caption: [Compton effect, Source: The Internet]
 )
 == Pair Production
+#figure(
+  image("pair production.jpg",width: 75%),
+  caption: [Pair production, Source: The Internet]
+)

+Pair production is a phenomenon which in this case refers specifically to a photon creating an electron–positron pair near a nucleus.
+As energy must be conserved, for pair production to occur, the incoming energy of the photon must be above a threshold of at least the total rest mass energy of the two particles created.
+Thus, the process is only energetically possible if the photon energy exceeds -
+#nonum($2 m_0 c^2 approx 1.03 M e V$)
+For the purposes of conservation of momentum, the process must occur in the proximity of a third body - usually a nucleus.
+Practically, this process is only significant for photon energies exceeding $~ 10 M e V$, so we do not observe the peaks related to the pair production phenomena in our spectrum.
+The excess energy of the photon is shared as the kinetic energies of the electron-positron pair that is created.

+#nonum($E_(e^-) + E_(e^+) = h nu - 2 m_0 c^2$)
+If the gamma ray has enough energy for pair production to occur, we observe a peak at an energy $1.02 M e V approx 2 m_0 c^2$ below the photopeak (assuming that both of the gamma photons produced by the annihilation of the positron do not escape the detector).

+It is also known that the crossection of this process scales as the square of the atomic number of the interacting material.

 = Scintillation energy detector
 The Energy Spectra of the $gamma$ ray is measured using a scintillation detector.
 Scintillation literally means